 I admit I wasn’t completely wild about those glass shades, but I was happy to leave them alone…except one was broken.
 You can’t tell from the photos, so you must take my word for it.
 They had to go, and that didn’t leave much.

 Since I’m not ready to show you the rest of the dining room yet (I told you, we haven’t gotten to it) please imagine that our house now looks exactly like one of these photos.
-Any one at all.
+Any one you please.
 Reader’s choice.

-So I decided we’d cover the chandelier with a drum shade, but I wasn’t about to drop $300 on one before we’d even bought curtains.
+So based on these images, I decided we should cover the chandelier with a drum shade, but I wasn’t about to drop $300 on one before we’d even bought curtains.
 Apart from the money, a purchased shade would force us to take the chandelier down for installation, and I don’t mean to make a big deal of our tricky mid-century wiring, but it was more than we were willing to mess around with.
 All a drum shade is is a big cylinder, I reasoned.
 Inherently DIYable!

 I devised a plan about how I could make it out of, I don’t even remember, like an irrigation hose or something?
 It was a stupid plan.
 Probably one of my all-time worst, including that weird wobbly robotic chicken I made out of wood for art class, except this time I had enough sense not to see a stupid idea all the way through.
 Instead, the gent and I stockpiled these items: